habedi/PracticalMachineLearning/README.md

 * [Machine Learning for Business](https://www.manning.com/books/machine-learning-for-business): Machine Learning for Business teaches you how to make your company more automated, productive, and competitive by mastering practical, implementable machine learning techniques and tools
 * [A gentle introduction to Tensors and their uses](https://arxiv.org/pdf/1711.10781): An introduction to Tensors and their sample applications
 * [Linear Algebra course book](http://joshua.smcvt.edu/linearalgebra): Jim Hefferon's Linear Algebra book, A good companion book for learning linear algebra fundamentals
-* [Top 10 Data Mining Algorithms](https://link.springer.com/content/pdf/10.1007/s10115-007-0114-2.pdf): A good article describing how 10 of more famous Data Mining algorithms work
+* [Top 10 Data Mining Algorithms](https://link.springer.com/content/pdf/10.1007/s10115-007-0114-2.pdf): A good article describing how 10 of the more famous Data Mining algorithms work
 * [Representation Learning: A Review and New Perspectives](https://arxiv.org/abs/1206.5538): An excellent introduction to Representation Learning and its implications
 * [NLTK Book](https://www.nltk.org/book/): A great book if you want to process and analyze texts with NLTK
 * [An Introduction to Variable and Feature Selection](http://www.jmlr.org/papers/volume3/guyon03a/guyon03a.pdf)
 * [Machine Learning Workflow with Python](https://github.com/mjbahmani/Machine-Learning-Workflow-with-Python): A collection of useful ML related stuff for people interested in working with the data
 * [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/)
 * [GNNPapers](https://github.com/thunlp/GNNPapers): A collection of research papers on Graph Neural Networks
-* [Mining Social Media](http://socialdata.site/): The web version of an easy to follow introductory book for mine social media data
+* [Mining Social Media](http://socialdata.site/): The web version of an easy to follow introductory book for mining social media data
 * [The Economist data visualization](https://medium.economist.com/tagged/data-visualization): A set of articles describing how the Economist uses data visualization
 * [Text Mining with R - A tidy approach](https://www.tidytextmining.com/)
 * [Explanatory Model Analysis](https://pbiecek.github.io/ema/): Explore, Explain and Examine Predictive Models